Methods for Onboarding a New Hire into Your Company

 Review and track their progress to ascertain what procedures or tasks they still have left to learn.
 Periodic performance discussions during the onboarding period can help create a platform for learning and growth.
 Also, between performance discussions, make sure they know how to reach you if needed with any questions during the course of the business day.

 Listen to Feedback

 Invite feedback from the new hire; their fresh perspective can help your organization improve the onboarding process and beyond.
 Although they may be new to the company, new hires may be experienced in the particular industry or role, bringing background knowledge that can benefit your company.

 They may share valuable insight on processes that can be improved in various areas of their job as well as areas for development, including what skills they have that are underutilized and skills they'd like to acquire.

 Even if your company can't reduce the new employee turnover rate down to 0%, you can certainly decrease the likelihood of new hires leaving by helping them feel knowledgeable, secure, and supported in their new environment.
 These onboarding tips provide a warm, comprehensive, and ongoing welcome that can help new hires establish their footing as they continue to acclimate and grow.
 Of course, well-developed hiring and selection practices to ensure proper fit are key to taking the first step with a new hire – then thoughtful onboarding procedures are the next step in creating success in the employee life cycle.

 Joy, who has a Bachelor’s Degree in Organizational Communications and a membership to SHRM, has a real passion for helping the Birkman team be the best that it can be.
-Originally from The Motor City, Joy traded in her snow boots for flip flops and now loves Texas weather (almost as much as she loves the color pink).
-On the weekends you’ll find Joy serving the community and her church, exploring Houston’s culinary scene, shopping, or relaxing at the spa.
+Originally from The Motor City, Joy traded in her snow boots for flip flops and now loves Texas weather.
+On the weekends you’ll find Joy serving the community and her church and exploring Houston’s culinary scene.